Find Trade Colleges

 At the countrywide level, the racial-ethnic distribution of avionics maintenance technology/technician majors is as follows:

-How Much Do Avionics Maintenance Technology Majors Make?
+How Much Do Avionics Maintenance Technology/Technician Majors Make?

 Salaries According to BLS

 Average salaries range from $55,530 to $65,330 (25th to 75th percentile) for careers related to avionics maintenance technology/technician.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Avionics Maintenance Technology
+Amount of Education Required for Careers Related to Avionics Maintenance Technology/Technician

 Some careers associated with avionics maintenance technology/technician require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.